-- 12.3 Pharmacy must not engage in practices or extend offers on its website that deceive or defraud patients as to any material detail regarding the practice, its staff, prescription drugs, or financial transactions. - 12.4 Pharmacy must ensure that information does not include false or misleading claims about prescription drug source, safety or efficacy. - 12.5 Pharmacy must ensure that information posted on its website does not include false or misleading claims about the legality of importation of prescription medications for personal use. - 12.6 Pharmacy must ensure that information including but not limited to the homepage, about us page, and FAQ page, does not include false or misleading claims about the online pharmacy operations. - 12.7 Pharmacy's website must publish a phone number at which a customer can contact the pharmacy for assistance. - 12.8 Pharmacy's website must publish a mailing address at which a customer can contact pharmacy for assistance.
+12.3 Pharmacy must not engage in practices or extend offers on its website that deceive or defraud patients as to any material detail regarding the practice, its staff, prescription drugs, or financial transactions.

+12.4 Pharmacy must ensure that information does not include false or misleading claims about prescription drug source, safety or efficacy.

+12.5 Pharmacy must ensure that information posted on its website does not include false or misleading claims about the legality of importation of prescription medications for personal use.

+12.6 Pharmacy must ensure that information including but not limited to the homepage, about us page, and FAQ page, does not include false or misleading claims about the online pharmacy operations.

+12.7 Pharmacy's website must prominently (i.e., on its Home Page, Contact Page) display a phone number at which a customer can contact the pharmacy for assistance.

+12.8 Pharmacy's website must prominently display a mailing address at which a customer can contact pharmacy for assistance.